headforwards-spd/headforwards-website/src/pages/info-pages/training.md

   - content:
       - text: >-
-          An appetite for learning is a key characteristic of a Headforwards team member, so self-motivators will find ample opportunities to learn from their peers.
+          An appetite for learning is a key characteristic of a Headforwards team member so self-motivators will find ample opportunities to learn from their peers.

-          As well as its emphasis on knowledge sharing, Headforwards organises event visits, courses and expert-led talks to help its people stay up to date with the latest industry developments.

-          Mini-workshops also provide regular opportunities to exchange ideas, learn from each other and practise important skills like public speaking.
+          As well as our emphasis on knowledge sharing, we organise event visits, courses and expert-led talks to help our people stay up to date with the latest industry developments.
+Mini workshops also provide regular opportunities to exchange ideas, learn from each other and practice important skills like public speaking.
         type: markdown-component
     isPostit: false
     isRightImage: false